ipfire/ipfire-2.x/doc/CONTRIBUTING.md

 You can help in numerous ways.
 This document should give you an overview of what is possible and how you can get involved.
-It will **not** give you all information you need to successfully contribute to avoid content duplication between this document and our [wiki](https://wiki.ipfire.org/).
+It will **not** give you all information you need to successfully contribute to avoid content duplication between this document and our [documentation](https://ipfire.org/docs).
 Instead, it should guide you to the right places to look for further information.

 ## Development

-All information is available in the [development section](https://wiki.ipfire.org/devel) of our wiki.
+All information is available in the [development section](https://www.ipfire.org/docs/devel) of our documentation.
 The following is a very short overview of the most important topics.

 ### Contact